winitzki/scall/tutorial/programming_dhall.md

 ```

 The appearance of `Sort` is usually a warning sign in Dhall.
-It means that we are writing code that is so abstract that it approaches the limits of Dhall's type system.
+It means that we are writing code so abstract that it approaches the limits of Dhall's type system.

-We defined `ListTGeneric` by lifting all types one level higher: we replaced `Type` with `Kind`.
+We defined `ListTGeneric` by lifting the element types in `ListT` one level higher (replacing `Type` with `Kind`).
-So, we should expect that the type of `ListTGeneric` is one level higher than `Sort`.
+Since the type of `ListT` is `Sort`, we should expect that the type of `ListTGeneric` is one level higher than `Sort`.
-But Dhall does not have any type levels higher than `Sort`.
+But Dhall does not have any type universes higher than `Sort`.
-So, typechecking of `ListTGeneric` fails when Dhall tries to find the type of `Sort`.
+So, typechecking of `ListTGeneric` fails.

 The conclusion is that Dhall does not allow us to define a single list type that would work with arbitrary kinds (that is, a "kind-polymorphic" list).